-An Ecological Acoustic Recorder (EAR) has been deployed and positioned to the south of Sha Chau Island inside the SCLKCMP (Figure 2.11) with 20% duty cycle with data from the EAR intended primarily to supplement the data collected from the land-based theodolite tracking survey station on Sha Chau.
-In this reporting period, the EAR has been retrieved on 7 May 2018 for data collection and subsequently redeployed.
-The EAR deployment generally lasts around six weeks followed by a period of data retrieval for subsequent analysis.
-As the data analysis takes more than two months after retrieval, PAM results are not suitable for reporting on a quarterly basis.
-Rather, detailed analysis of PAM data will be presented in annual CWD reports.
+An Ecological Acoustic Recorder (EAR) has been deployed and positioned to the south of Sha Chau Island inside the SCLKCMP (Figure 2.10) with 20% duty cycle, while data from the EAR intended primarily to supplement the data collected from the land-based theodolite tracking survey station on Sha Chau.
+In this reporting period, the EAR has been retrieved on 20 July and 4 September 2018 for data collection and subsequently redeployed.
+After the EAR unit was retrieved on 4 September 2018, it was found that no acoustic data had been recorded since the last deployment on 20 July 2018.
+The EAR unit was checked for the reason of malfunction, and the connector part to the battery was found faulty.
+This EAR unit was later repaired by carrying out change of replacement connector.
+Nevertheless, another EAR unit was deployed and positioned at south of Sha Chau on 5 September 2018.
+To prevent / minimise similar incident of the loss of data collected by PAM as far as practicable, the connector part of each EAR unit was specifically inspected and changed with replacement connector as needed.
+The EAR deployment is generally for 6 weeks prior to data retrieval for analysis.
+As the period of data collection and analysis takes more than four months, PAM results could not be reported in quarterly intervals but report for supplementing the annual CWD monitoring analysis.